Here are some methods to fix the issue of “iMessage needs to be enabled to send this message” pop-up, while trying to send an iMessage on iPhone.

 If you are unable to send an iMessage and see “iMessage needs to be enabled” pop-up while trying to send an iMessage, simply delete the stuck iMessage conversation and start a new one.

 Another way that users have reported fixing this issue is by deleting the last iMessage that was sent or received prior to the start of the problem.

 6. Check Send/Receive Settings

 One common reason for iMessage problems on iPhone is due to incorrect Send/Receive settings.

-2. On the Messages screen, scroll down and tap on Send & Receive.
+Go to Settings > Messages > on the Messages screen, scroll down and tap on Send & Receive.

 iMessage makes use of Apple ID to send and Receive iMessages.
 Hence, it is necessary that your Apple ID is listed under “You Can be Reached By iMessage At” section in addition to your Phone Number.

 Note down your WiFi Network Password and follow the steps below to Reset Network Settings on your iPhone to factory default settings.

 Go to Settings > General > Reset and select Reset Network Settings option.